 total of 30 missiles were deployed.
 All of them were

-deployed in both single warhead and with 10 MIRVs with a blast yield
+deployed both with single warhead configuration and with 10 MIRVs with a blast yield

 220 m.
 A total of 58 missile were deployed.
 This missile is still in